canonical/netbox-k8s-operator/docs/how-to/upgrade.md

 # How to upgrade

 **Important:** Before upgrading, make sure to back up your PostgreSQL database.
-You can check how to backup in [the PostgreSQL docs](https://canonical-charmed-postgresql-k8s.readthedocs-hosted.com/14/how-to/back-up-and-restore/).
+You can check how to backup in [the PostgreSQL charm documentation](https://canonical-charmed-postgresql-k8s.readthedocs-hosted.com/14/how-to/back-up-and-restore/).

 NetBox supports direct upgrades to any newer release with one exception: major version upgrades.
 You must be on the latest minor release of your current version before upgrading to the next major version.